Here's how many marketers handle their social media strategy:

-Providing extra character space allows users to easily retweet you without eliminating any of your keywords.
-If someone reshares your tweet that is exactly 140 characters, in order to add "RT @username:" at the beginning of the tweet, the user has to shorten or delete an optimized keyword from the original tweet.
+Providing extra character space allows users to easily retweet you without eliminating any of your copy.
+If someone reshares your tweet that is exactly 140 characters, in order to add "RT @username:" at the beginning of the tweet, the user has to shorten or delete an optimized word from the original tweet.

 If you're sharing a quote, stat, or article from a brand or user, be sure to include that brand or user's handle in the tweet.
 This will increase the likelihood of them seeing your tweet and retweeting it to their own audience.
 The more your content is shared, the more following you'll gain, and the more your message will be spread.

 This rule is always confusing.
 In order to understand how your content is being shared, you need to understand how your content is being seen.
 When you place a Twitter handle directly at the beginning of a tweet, you're directly sending a message to a user, but it is not a private direct message.
 That tweet can also be seen by anyone who follows both your account and the account you're tweeting to.
 If you want everyone to see your tweet, regardless of whether they are following both you and the person you're mentioning, a common tactic is to add a period as a character at the start of the tweet.